 open/close all folders

 - Neon Genesis Evangelion has an Ancient Conspiracy doubling as a Government Conspiracy.
-The first time they meet is as the UN's secret Human Instrumentality Committee, which meets by holographic video conference with color-coded representatives.
-They then agree to meet for the rest of the series as SEELE, appearing as 2001-style black "sound only" monoliths to save (the animator's) money.
+For the first half of the episodes they meet is as the UN's secret Human Instrumentality Committee, which meets by holographic video conference with color-coded representatives.
+For the second half of the series they meet as SEELE, appearing as 2001-style black "sound only" monoliths to save (the animator's) money.
 In both forms, they are massively opaque.

 - In the Rebuild of Evangelion they've only appeared as monoliths so far, and are, if possible, even more vague about their actions and motives.
 Then the third movie turns the trope Up to Eleven by revealing that the monoliths are their actual bodies and that they are a really ancient conspiracy, stated to be as old as human civilization.